googleapis/google-cloud-ruby/CI.md

 Previously, we also created separate Kokoro jobs _per library_ in some cases.
 This would allow us to massively parallelize those runs, but it also meant maintaining large (and growing) numbers of Kokoro configs, not to mention hammering Kokoro's infrastructure every time we ran those jobs.
 At this time, we are trying to avoid per-library Kokoro configs, but that does imply a limit on the size of our Kokoro jobs to prevent them from taking too long to run.

 Currently, we have configured a 200-minute time limit on Kokoro runs.
-As of May 2021, most runs (even nightly runs) are well under an hour, so this should not be a significant issue for the time being, but if it does become an issue, the time limit is configured is in the _internal_ Kokoro configs (in the root `common.cfg` for this repo.)
+As of May 2021, most runs (even nightly runs) are well under an hour, so this should not be a significant issue for the time being, but if it does become an issue, the time limit is configured is in the _internal_ Kokoro configs in Google's internal source control (specifically in the root `common.cfg` for this repo.)

 ### GitHub Actions configuration